Definition

 Clinical Signs

-In upper respiratory disease, signs may range from clinically silent to early symptoms of sneezing, snuffling, squinting, and porphyrin staining (rust colored) around eyes and nose.
+- In upper respiratory illness signs may range from clinically silent to early signs of sneezing, snuffling, squinting, and porphyrin staining (rust colored) around eyes and nose.
 Inner ear infection may also be seen with signs of head tilt, rolling, and face or ear rubbing.

-As disease advances along the respiratory passages causing bronchiolitis, bronchiectasis and bronchopneumonia, the signs may include rattling moist breath sounds, labored breathing, gasping, chattering, and coughing.
-Additional signs of illness are: hunched posturing with rough coat, weight loss, and changes in behavior due to illness (e.g. nipping, biting, avoidance).
+- In lower infection as disease advances along the respiratory passages causing bronchiolitis, bronchiectasis and bronchopneumonia, the signs may include rattling moist breath sounds, labored breathing, gasping, chattering, and coughing.
+Additional signs of illness are: hunched posturing with rough coat, weight loss, and changes in behavior due to illness (e.g., nipping, biting, avoidance).

 Etiology

-Mycoplasmas differ from other bacteria in that they lack a cell wall.
+Mycoplasma differs from other bacteria in that they lack a cell wall.
 They are, instead, enclosed by a simple cell membrane made of a lipid and protein bilayer.
-They are neither gram positive nor gram negative (Gladwin & Trattler, 2004).
-Because of this it is easy to see why some antibiotics like the penicillins and cephalosporins that are designed to inhibit cell division and prevent cell wall synthesis are ineffective, and why those antibiotics that inhibit protein synthesis such as erythromycin at bacteriocidal doses, and the tetracyclines (which includes doxycycline), are more effective against mycoplasma.
+They are neither Gram-positive nor Gram-negative (Gladwin & Trattler, 2004).
+Because of this it is easy to see why some antibiotics like the penicillins and cephalosporins that are designed to inhibit cell wall synthesis are ineffective against mycoplasma, and why those antibiotics that inhibit protein synthesis at different stages of prokaryotic mRNA translation such as: aminoglycosides (e.g., gentamicin, amikacin), macrolides (e.g. azithromycin, erythromycin at bactericidal doses), and the tetracyclines (e.g., doxycycline, minocycline), as well as those antibiotics that disable bacterial enzymes such as the fluoroquinolones (e.g., enrofloxacin), are more effective against mycoplasma.

 The mycoplasma organism carried principally by rats and mice is Mycoplasma pulmonis.
-The organism is host specific and highly contagious among rats and mice, being transmitted via direct contact between doe and kittens, through intrauterine or sexual transfer, or via aerosol transmission over very short distances.
-It is the species M. pulmonis that is the cause of chronic disease in rats and mice, and is the etiology of Murine Respiratory Mycoplasmosis and Murine Genital Mycoplasmosis.
+The organism is host specific and highly contagious among rats and mice being transmitted via direct contact between Doe and pups through intrauterine or sexual transfer, or via aerosol transmission over very short distances.
+It is the species M. pulmonis that is among the cause of chronic disease in rats and mice and is the etiology of Murine Respiratory Mycoplasmosis and Murine Genital Mycoplasmosis.
 Its ability to cause disease in these animals is very similar to the way Mycoplasma pneumoniae causes disease in humans.

-Murine Mycoplasmosis (encompassing Murine Respiratory Mycoplasmosis and Murine Genital Mycoplasmosis) is often referred to as a syndrome.
-What this means is that although the etiology is Mycoplasma pulmonis the disease is frequently initiated, accompanied, or exacerbated by other bacterial infections such as CAR bacillus, and Corynebacterium kutscheri, as well as viral infections like SDA (Sialodacryoadenitis) and Sendai virus.
+Murine Mycoplasmosis (encompassing Murine Respiratory Mycoplasmosis and Murine Genital Mycoplasmosis) could be considered as a syndrome.
+What this means is that although the etiology is Mycoplasma pulmonis, the disease is frequently initiated, accompanied, or exacerbated by other bacterial infections that can act synergistically (act together) such as: CAR bacillus (Filobacterium rodentium), and Corynebacterium kutscheri, as well as viral infections like SDA (Sialodacryoadenitis) and Sendai (SeV), with recognizable clinical signs.

-Murine Mycoplasmosis is a slowly developing, chronic disease process.
-Research indicates that while M. pulmonis has been shown to colonize ciliated epithelium of the upper and lower respiratory tracts in rat kittens, the small microscopic lesions may not be detected until the rat reaches 2 to 6 months of age, and the obstructive lung disease that results may not show until the rat is 12-18 months (Cassell).
+Murine respiratory mycoplasmosis is a slowly developing, chronic respiratory, disease process.
+Research indicates that while M. pulmonis has been shown to colonize ciliated epithelium of the upper and lower respiratory tracts, in rat pups, the small, microscopic lesions may not be detected until the rat reaches 2–6 months of age, and the chronic obstructive lung disease that results may not show until the rat is 12–18 months (Cassell, 2008).

-Because the disease is chronic rather than sudden, animals that are older, immunosuppressed, or that are susceptible, will often experience more severe signs of the illness.
+Because the disease is chronic rather than sudden, animals that are older, immunocompromised, or that are susceptible, will often experience more severe signs of the illness.

 Those factors that may contribute to the exacerbation of disease:

-Poor ventilation of the animal’s habitat including ammonia buildup from urine and feces
+- Poor ventilation of the animal’s habitat that results in ammonia buildup from urine and feces

-Note: It is reported (Barthold & Percy, 2001) that two other murine mycoplasmas, M. arthritidis (causing arthritis), and M. neurolyticum (causing “rolling disease” or neurological signs in mice) appear to have antigenic heterogenecity (cross reacts) with M. pulmonis.
+*Note: It is reported (Barthold & Percy, 2001) that two other murine mycoplasmas, M. arthritidis (causing “arthritis”), and M. neurolyticum (causing “rolling disease”; or neurological signs in mice and rats2) appear to have antigenic heterogenecity (cross reacts) with M. pulmonis.
 The report further indicates that both strains have been isolated from the respiratory tract and middle ear, but that they do not appear to be a cause of clinical disease in rats.

 To date, Mycoplasma pulmonis appears to remain the only significant species of Mycoplasma that is the cause of disease in rats.

-- Fig 1: Renda Lynn’s case history and necropsy photos showing lung abscess present with mycoplasma.
+- Fig 1: Renda Lynn’s case history and necropsy photos showing lung abscess present with mycoplasma (graphic).

 Diagnostics